Rights and the Law

 Criminal and Civil Legislation

 Laws that impact on healthcare professionals include criminal and civil law.
 Criminal law impacts could arise in situations such as claims of assault, sexual assault, homicide, or being party to an assisted suicide.
 Assault is the most common of these.
-Abortion laws changed in the early 2000s so that medical professionals who follow the necessary procedures are protected from prosecution for abortion, although abortion as a crime continues to exist under the Tasmanian Criminal Code.
-The Guardianship and Administration Act 1995 (Tas) also makes clear that certain of its provisions override the Criminal Code (s37).
+Abortion laws changed in the early 2000s so that medical professionals who follow the necessary procedures are protected from prosecution for abortion, although abortion as a crime continues to exist under the Tasmanian Criminal Code if it is performed by someone not a medical practitioner.
+The Guardianship and Administration Act 1995 (Tas) also makes clear that certain of its provisions prevail over the Criminal Code.

 Civil law issues, which are now partially covered by the Civil Liability Act 2002 (Tas), where a practitioner could be sued arise in situations where registered medical practitioners have a duty to warn of a risk associated with a procedure.
 Failure to do so can be professional negligence.
 Other aspects of civil law that may arise are in circumstances such as battery or trespass, where a medical professional has undertaken a procedure without the necessary consent of the patient.